-Councillor Smale is the youngest Cabinet Member, having been involved in local politics since 2010.
 Jonathan is looking forward to working on such a wide ranging and visible portfolio.
 His personal interests include motorsport, rugby and football; he is a passionate Derby County supporter having held a season ticket for over 23 years.

 Councillor Ross McCristal was first elected to represent Chellaston Ward in 2018.

 Since then, Councillor McCristal has served as a member of the following Committees and Scrutiny Review Boards: Regeneration and Housing Scrutiny Review Board, Planning Control Committee, Adults and Health Scrutiny Review Board, Children and Young People Scrutiny Review Board, Audit and Governance Committee, Corporate Services Scrutiny Review Board, Personnel Committee and Corporate Parenting Committee.

 Councillor McCristal became Cabinet Member for Wellbeing, Leisure, Culture and Tourism on 26 May 2021.
 His responsibilities include: